Jail or Hell

 “Aren’t they synonymous anyway?”

-“Pfft, I thought you were gonna say something like ‘they’re two very different things… the difference is that one… is temporary, and one… is eternal.”
+“Pfft, I thought you were gonna say something like ‘they’re two very different things… the difference is that one… is temporary, and the other… is eternal.”

 “I don’t talk like that.”